For an Ecological Tourism!

 In the 21st century we therefore need synthesis and practical, progressive, innovative, consensual, non-violent, solutions rather than being fixated on what exactly will take place "After" - I am of course referring to the endless quarrels, narcissism of small differences and divisions of the Left.
 In one sense we are never living in the "after", we always live in the "now".
 If we could agree on the basics, essentially implementing fully, all three goals of the French Revolution - Liberté, Egalité, Fraternité - we could always amicably quarrel "after"!
 Why not go back to the roots of first-epoch Socialism, back to basics: democracy, worker-control, and a genuine community where everyone helps each other.
 Be we also need to include Ecology, for obvious reasons, as well as a Free Market, as that seems inextricably connected with what we call Human Civilization.

 Progressive Ecological forces democratically coming to power in key countries is one, quite remote, possibility at this moment, if we do not retreat into another Cold War, or worse, WW3.
-But in an inclusive & progressive framework - combining the best of all relevant theories and practices and what works locally - we do not necessarily have to "come into power" over a country, or over some others, but we could emancipate and empower ourselves and our communities for starters.
+But in an inclusive & progressive framework - combining the best of all relevant theories and practices and what works locally - we do not necessarily have to "come into power" in every country but we could emancipate and empower ourselves and our communities for starters.
 Each one of us can effect some meaningful changes in a peaceful manner within the current system and even with oppressive/regressive political forces in power: if each one of us becomes the change we want to see in the world, as Gandhi famously said, in the form of a daily, personal, peaceful, revolution.
 By doing things differently, by encouraging economic democracy in the workplace, by supporting eco-friendly businesses and cooperatives and choosing their products and services, by supporting progressive ecological initiatives in every region and walk of life.
 A free-er, fairer and happier society for more people is within our reach during the coming centuries, if this huge concentration of power or wealth is gradually but steadily eroded at the grassroots by a more democratic ownership of the means of production, including of course the Tourism means of production, and a fairer distribution of income and wealth between and within countries and classes.

 "It is impossible to live pleasantly without living prudently and honourably and justly, and it is impossible to live prudently and honourably and justly without living pleasantly"